astronomer/airflow-provider-sample/README.md

 5. Find the .whl file in `/dist/*.whl`.
 6. Download the [Astro CLI](https://github.com/astronomer/astro-cli).
 7. Create a new project directory, cd into it, and run `astro dev init` to initialize a new astro project.
-8. Ensure the Dockerfile contains the Airflow 2.0 image:
+8. Ensure the Dockerfile contains an [Astro Runtime image that supports _at least_ Airflow 2.3.0](https://docs.astronomer.io/astro/runtime-release-notes).
+For example:

    ```
-   FROM quay.io/astronomer/ap-airflow:2.0.0-buster-onbuild
+   FROM quay.io/astronomer/astro-runtime:8.0.0
    ```

 9. Copy the `.whl` file to the top level of your project directory.